 Line 26.
-Total due.
+Total due (line 20 plus line 25).
 See "Filing checklist" for payment options.
-Include a Form OR-20-V, payment voucher, with your payment.
+Don't include a Form OR-20-V, payment voucher, with your payment if including a payment with your return.

 Special instructions.
 If you owe penalty or interest and have an overpayment on line 21, and your overpayment is less than total penalty and interest, then fill in the result of line 25 minus line 21, on line 26.